Trilarion/imperialism-remake/documentation/definition/research.rst

 * After the starting year of the tech, the cost get exponentially cheaper with a half time of 20 years
 * At most 2 tech projects at the same time, unless the College is upgraded to a University (then 4 tech projects at the same time).
-* Techs are not tradable, there are additional discounts (~20% if all players have the Tech already)
+* Techs are not tradeable, there are additional discounts (~20% if all players have the Tech already)
 * Exploring the country for minerals is also a research project – it will reveal some random resources.
 Can only be researched if there are resources to be discovered left.
 The resource to be discovered will not change upon reload.
 * Different categories: Military (M), Economical (E), Diplomatic (D), Naval (N), Land units (L), Resources non-food